joshwolfer/doctorconsul/README.md

 Run the kill script with the following option:

-* `./kill.sh -eksonly` : Deletes components out of the Kube environment preparring it for a `terraform destroy`.
+* `./kill.sh -eks` : Deletes components out of the Kube environment preparring it for a `terraform destroy`.

 NOTE: The kill script does NOT delete the EKS clusters or other infrastructure provisioned by Terraform in the EKSOnly repo.
-If you do not first run `./kill.sh -eksonly`, a terraform delete will hang when it attempts to delete everything from AWS and you'll have to manually delete loadbalancers and EINs associated with the EKS clusters that are orphaned by Terraform.
+If you do not first run `./kill.sh -eks`, a terraform delete will hang when it attempts to delete everything from AWS and you'll have to manually delete loadbalancers and EINs associated with the EKS clusters that are orphaned by Terraform.

-TLDR; run `./kill.sh -eksonly` and THEN run `terraform destroy` and all will be right in the world.
+TLDR; run `./kill.sh -eks` and THEN run `terraform destroy` and all will be right in the world.

-IMPORTANT: The EKSOnly environment can only be built once by the `./kube-config -eksonly` script.
+IMPORTANT: The EKSOnly environment can only be built once by the `./kube-config -eks` script.
 There are orphaned resources left over by the `./kill.sh` script.
-I'm looking to have an option to completely clean up the EKS clusters so the `./kube-config -eksonly` script can be run additional times without having to rebuild the EKS clusters with terraform, but it's not there yet.
+I'm looking to have an option to completely clean up the EKS clusters so the `./kube-config -eks` script can be run additional times without having to rebuild the EKS clusters with terraform, but it's not there yet.
 Yay Devops'ing.

 # Documentation